 The motor vehicle causing the injury must have been used as a motor vehicle.
 The personal auto policy extends coverage to circumstances where an insured is operating a friend’s vehicle and is involved in a collision.
 Everyone in the vehicle is entitled to the driver’s med pay coverage including passengers who would not otherwise be insureds under the med pay policy.
 It also extends coverage to temporary substitute vehicles which are treated the same as a covered vehicle.

 A different policy on a separate owned vehicle is not going to provide coverage for you.
-Likewise a vehicle furnished or available for your regular use typically is not a source of coverage unless you are a named insured or resident spouse.
+Likewise a vehicle furnished or available for your regular use cannot be a source of coverage.
 Virginia Med Pay Endorsement Exclusion 2.E bars Med Pay for injuries sustained while driving a car owned by a family member.
 That exclusion however does not apply to the named insured or a resident spouse.
 As such a husband would be able to get coverage under wife’s vehicle covered by a separate policy and to which he is not the title owner.

 The carrier cannot reduce its med pay coverage by the amount paid by other medical expense benefits coverage available to the insured.